 - Leaving the scene of an accident

-Illinois Points and Penalties
+Illinois Points and Penalties for Traffic Tickets

 One of your first concerns may be the fines attached to a conviction.
 If you’re found guilty of a traffic violation, you’ll be responsible for paying your ticket, too.
 That could add up to hundreds of dollars, depending on the violation.
 Our traffic lawyers know what to say to get your fines reduced and even how to get some or all of your tickets dismissed completely.

 For each moving violation you’re convicted of, you’ll receive a certain number of points for the violation.
 These points accrue over time, and when you’ve received enough points in a single twelve-month span, your license will be suspended.